MicrosoftDocs/fabric-docs/docs/real-time-intelligence/access-database-copy-uri.md

     :::image type="content" source="media/database-editor/access-existing-database-2.png" alt-text="Screenshot of workspace window that shows the dropdown menu of the Filter option.
 The entry titled KQL Database is highlighted."  lightbox="media/database-editor/access-existing-database-2.png":::

-1. Select the desired database from the filtered list in the main view pane.
+1. Select the desired database from the list of items shown in the main view pane.
 The main page of the KQL database opens.

 ## Copy URI